josuneha/AzureBigData-analytics/Whiteboard design session/WDS student guide - Big data and visualization.md

 Timeframe: 15 minutes

-Directions: With all participants in the session, the facilitator or SME presents an overview of the customer case study along with technical tips.
+Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.

-1. Meet your table participants and trainer.
+1. Meet your team members and trainer.

-2. Read all of the directions for steps 1–3 in the student guide.
+2. Read all directions for steps 1-3 in the student guide.

-3. As a table team, review the following customer case study.
+3. As a team, review the following customer case study.

 ### Customer situation